PhilopaterSh/Ph.Sh_URL/README.md

 ## 🚦 Graceful Shutdown

 `Ph.Sh_URL` supports graceful shutdown.
 If you interrupt the process (e.g., by pressing `Ctrl+C`), the tool will automatically save all the URLs found up to that point to the output file before exiting.
 This ensures that you don't lose any data even if you stop the scan midway.

+## 💾 Logging and Resuming

+`Ph.Sh_URL` now supports logging its progress and resuming from where it left off.
+If the script is interrupted, it saves the last successfully processed domain to a log file.
+Upon restart, it checks this log file and continues processing from the next domain in the list.
+Once the entire process is complete, the log file is automatically deleted.

+Furthermore, to prevent data loss between sessions, `Ph.Sh_URL` now loads any existing URLs from the specified output file at startup.
+This means that if you run the tool multiple times, targeting the same output file, the results will be merged, and you won't lose the data from previous scans.
+The final output will be a unique collection of all URLs found across all sessions.

 ##  Data Sources